-Not everyone is cut out to be an entrepreneur.
+Not everyone is cut out to be a successful entrepreneur.
 And there’s no doubt that there are certain characteristics that entrepreneurs possess that make them more suited to striking out on their own in business.

 1. Determination and Tenacity